github/docs/content/github/managing-security-vulnerabilities/about-disclosing-vulnerabilities.md

 - Not identify the vulnerability as a security issue
 - Wait an unacceptably long time to create a fix

 Publishing the details of a security vulnerability doesn't make maintainers look bad.
-Security vulnerabilities are present everywhere in sofware nowadays, and users will be grateful if maintainers have a clear and established process for disclosing security vulnerabilities in their code.
+Security vulnerabilities are present everywhere in sofware nowadays, and users will trust maintainers who have a clear and established process for disclosing security vulnerabilities in their code.

 ### About reporting and disclosing vulnerabilities in {% data variables.product.prodname_dotcom %}

-Here at {% data variables.product.company_short %}, the process for reporting and disclosing vulnerabilities is as follows:
+The process for reporting and disclosing vulnerabilities in {% data variables.product.prodname_dotcom_the_website %} is as follows:

  If you are a security researcher who would like report a vulnerability, first check if there is a security policy for the related repository.
 For more information, see "[About security policies](/github/managing-security-vulnerabilities/adding-a-security-policy-to-your-repository#about-security-policies)."
 If there is one, follow it to understand the process before contacting the security team for that repository.